SansGuidon/bookmarks/README.md

 * [YourNextRead](http://www.yournextread.com/us/) - books recommendations based on what you like
 * [AllReaders](http://allreaders.com/booksearch.asp) - book search engine, get details and recommendations about books you like
 * [Readgeek](https://www.readgeek.com/rate_many) - Let Readgeek get to know your book taste to get recommendations
+* [My 90's TV](http://www.my90stv.com/) - Go back to the 1990's via this nostalgic TV simulator and relive the original ads, music videos, movie trailers, shows and more!

 # Data
 * [/r/dataisbeautiful](https://www.reddit.com/r/dataisbeautiful/) - a place for visualizations that effectively convey information